Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 ![Data overview](https://github.com/user-attachments/assets/4746a0c2-5e9e-4566-a15e-af2f20cf9822)

-RENAME TABLE wowah_data TO wow_players;
+RENAME TABLE wowah_data TO wow_players_cleaned;
+RENAME TABLE zones TO wow_zones_cleaned;

->Table wowah_data converted to wow_players to be more relevant to the data we have, and "char" column to "chara" (since char is used by SQL as a specific key).
+>Table wowah_data converted to wow_players_cleaned to be more relevant to the data we have, and "char" column to "chara" (since char is used by SQL as a specific key).

+*The Data has been cleaned*

 ALTER TABLE wow_players
 RENAME COLUMN `char` TO chara;